pschaus/book_lepl1402/source/part6.rst

 So far, we have seen three different constructions to define classes:

-* External classes are the default way of defining classes, i.e., separately from any other class.
+* Top-level classes are the default way of defining classes, i.e., separately from any other class.

 * Static nested classes are members of an outer class.
 They have access to the static members of the outer class.